Alfred Grotjahn: Politics

 In July 1914 Grotjahn had greeted with enthusiasm the controversial acceptance by the Social Democratic party leaders in parliament to support war funding with their Reichstag votes.
 Almost immediately after that, however, he had been appalled by the violation of Belgian neutrality in August 1914.
 The tension between his patriotic commitment and pacifist convictions remained unresolved when he re-joined the party in Autumn 1919.
-Looking to the future, he was nevertheless able fully to back the mission of the government under President Ebert’s to build a better future for the German Republic, and to take a lead when it came to developments in social medicine.
-He was be included as a list candidate for the 1920 General Election, but due to a strong challenge from the breakaway Independent Social Democratic Party it turned out that his name had appeared one place too far down the party list for him to secure election to the Reichstag for him to secure a seat.
+Looking to the future, he was nevertheless able fully to back the mission of the government under President Ebert's to build a better future for the German Republic, and to take a lead when it came to developments in social medicine.
+He was included as a list candidate for the 1920 General Election, but due to a strong challenge from the breakaway Independent Social Democratic Party it turned out that his name had appeared one place too far down the party list for him to secure election to the Reichstag for him to secure a seat.
 He had nevertheless participated effectively in the election campaign, cementing his links with a number of more longstanding party activists in the process.
 In April 1921 his party comrade, the lawyer Max Frank, resigned his Reichstag seat for "professional reasons" and Alfred Grotjahn, as the most highly placed of the list candidates who had failed to secure election the previous year, automatically took over the seat vacated by Frank.
 He became one of six qualified medical practitioners in the parliament though only one other of these, Friedrich Börschmann, was a Social Democratic Party member.